bitcoinfacts/glacierprotocol.github.io/_docs/withdrawal/preparation.md

         1. Print out the resulting <span class="warning"> QR code</span>.
 (If printing from goqr.me, just print the first page.)
-        1. Write "raw unspent transaction" somewhere on the printout.
+        2. Write "raw unspent transaction" somewhere on the printout.
     1. Repeat step (b) above for other needed information:
-        1. Cold storage address (from the <span class="warning">Cold Storage Information Page</span>)
+        1. <span class="warning">Cold storage address</span> (from the <span class="warning">Cold Storage Information Page</span>)
-        1. Redemption script (from the <span class="warning">Cold Storage Information Page</span>)
+        2. Redemption script (from the <span class="warning">Cold Storage Information Page</span>)
-        1. <span class="warning">Destination address</span> to which you will be withdrawing the funds
+        3. <span class="warning">Destination address</span> to which you will be withdrawing the funds:
             1. **Carefully** transcribe the destination address by hand on the printed page with its QR code.
 (This will facilitate verification in the quarantined environment.)
-            1. Double-check that the transcribed address is correct.
+            2. Double-check that the transcribed address is correct.
-            1. If you are sending funds directly to another party with whom you do *not* have high trust, be mindful of the risk of transaction malleability fraud.
+            3. If you are sending funds directly to another party with whom you do *not* have high trust, be mindful of the risk of transaction malleability fraud.
-1. Gather other information.
+3. Gather other information:
     1. Make sure you have the necessary number of <span class="danger">Cold Storage Information Packets</span> on hand (you'll need the private keys).
         1. For the recommended 2-of-n multisignature withdrawal policy, you'll need any 2
         <span class="danger">Cold Storage Information Packets</span>.
         1. If you are performing an initial test withdrawal, you'll need *all*
         <span class="danger">Cold Storage Information packets</span>.
-    1. Get transaction fee market data.
+    2. Get transaction fee market data:

         The operators of the Bitcoin network require a (very small) fee for processing transactions.
 There is not a fixed fee schedule; if the fee